-It is inappropriate to display erotic or offensive material in a public setting such as the computer lab or the Puente Library.
+It is inappropriate to display erotic or offensive material in a public setting such as the Puente Library.
 Violators will have their names forwarded to the dean of student life and retention for a non-academic disciplinary hearing.

 Library Hours